Help Your Child Improve Composition Writing at Home

-Composition writing is a fundamental skill that primary school students should master, as having a solid grasp of the basic elements of story-writing is the key to writing a good composition.
+Composition writing is a fundamental skill that primary school students should master.
+The key to writing a good composition is a solid grasp of the basic elements of story-writing.

 Furthermore, effective written communication is crucial for success in secondary school and beyond.
 Thus, it has an impact on both your child’s exam grades and future career opportunities.

-Whether your child is just starting to learn how to write compositions or is preparing for PSLE, there are several common effective strategies to help them improve their composition writing skills at home.
+Whether your child is just learning to write compositions or preparing for PSLE, there are several common effective strategies to help them improve their composition and creative writing skills at home.

-In the simplest form, most well-written compositions follow a 4-part structure – introduction, rising action, climax and conclusion.
-This framework helps the writer to organise the story in a cohesive and logical manner and enables the reader to easily follow the plot of the written composition.
+In the simplest form, most well-written compositions follow a four-part structure: introduction, rising action, climax, and conclusion.
+This framework helps the writer organise the story logically and lets the reader follow the plot easily.
+Encouraging your child to practice this format will help them learn to create cohesive narratives.

 2. Develop a writing routine

-Consistency is key to improvement.
-You cannot expect your child to deliver a well-written composition without having put in the effort to constantly upgrade their literary and story-writing skills.
+Consistency is critical to improvement.
+You can only expect your child to deliver a well-written composition by constantly upgrading their literary and story-writing skills.

-Encourage your child to establish a daily or weekly writing routine.
-You should let your child take the lead, but be there to provide support or suggestions.
+Please encourage your child to set up a daily or weekly writing routine.
+Writing consistently helps them practice organising thoughts, improving sentence structure, and developing unique ideas.
+It would be best to let your child take the lead but be there to provide support or suggestions.

 3. Encourage your child to read more

-At the PSLE level, good compositions should reflect a student’s creative, linguistic, literary and storytelling abilities.
-Coherent and well-crafted stories that show originality are always appreciated by markers.
+At the PSLE level, good compositions should reflect students’ creative, linguistic, literary, and storytelling abilities.
+Markers always appreciate coherent and well-crafted stories that show originality.

 4. Let your child practice freewriting